code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/regional-partner/terms.md

 ### Workshops ###
 - Organize and host quality, local workshops for teachers implementing Code.org’s K-12 program, with Code.org-accredited facilitators.
-	- Summer 2019: Host or support local summer workshops for CS Discoveries and CS Principles professional leanring program for your region's teachers.
+	- Summer 2019: Host or support local summer workshops for CS Discoveries and CS Principles professional learning program for your region's teachers.
 	- Fall 2019: Host workshops for administrators and counselors workshops of teachers interested (or participating) in Code.org's professional learning programs.
 	- Fall 2019 - Spring 2020: Host one-day CS Fundamentals workshops, CS Discoveries and CS Principles academic year workshops.
 	- Organizing workshops includes, but is not limited to: creating workshops and taking attendance in Code.org’s workshop dashboard, recruiting teachers using Code.org’s teacher application system, securing a venue, ordering food, and ordering supplies.